Sustainability at Singtel

 We seek to engage all relevant stakeholders in open two-way dialogue where possible and our interactions take place on a regular basis.
 In addition to the numerous engagement channels in place, we undertake a Materiality Review to assess the opinions of both internal and external stakeholders on the material topics that they are concerned with, which will help to set the direction of our sustainability strategy and programmes.

-We performed a Group-wide materiality assessment in May 2014 to complement our stakeholder engagement exercise.
-This assessment was conducted in accordance with the GRI-G4 Principles for Defining Report Content.
+Following an extensive materiality asessment two years ago, we conducted a Group-wide exercise in FY2017 to review the relevance of our material topics, identify if there has been any shift in priorities among our stakeholders and examine any emerging areas of concern.
 The assessment covered our operations in Singapore and Australia.
 The associate and regional businesses, minority stakes and shell entities were not included in this exercise.

 The methodology of the materiality assessment process is depicted in the diagram below.
 The material issues are prioritised based on: